PeoplePerHour/candidate-tests/README-FRONTEND.md

 ReactJS is highly recommended for the view layer.
 Display the information however you like.
 Don't be afraid to use beautiful colors and a tidy layout.
 Be creative.

+## For Fullstack developers
+Instead of using the api , create your own api (only the characters endpoint with pagination and filtering) in whatever framework you want (or core PHP) using the data from this json file [ricknmorty.json.zip](https://github.com/PeoplePerHour/candidate-tests/files/7030686/ricknmorty.json.zip)

 ## Required Features:
 - Listing of all Rick & Morty show characters limited to 20 items per page.
 - Simple "Previous" and "Next" buttons for pagination.